jksinton/Statistical-Districts/README.md

 3. Set variables in settings files

+4. Build the stats from the Census Bureau with `python statbuilder.py`
+  * Build the stats for a particular year:
+    * `statbuilder.py --year 2014`
-4. TODO Build the stats for a given Congressional District:
+  * Build the stats for a given Congressional District:
-  `python statbuilder.py --state tx --district 7`
+    * `python statbuilder.py --state 48 --district 7`
+  * Build the stats for a given Texas House District:
+    * `python statbuilder.py --state 48 --district 134 --leg-body "STATE-REP"`

-   `statbuilder.py` currently only builds the stats for TX-07.
+  * Build the stats for a given Texas Senate District

-  Add a year:
-   `statbuilder.py --state tx --district 7 --year 2014`
+    * `python statbuilder.py --state 48 --district 17 --leg-body "STATE-SEN"`

 5. Run the webserver
   `python statserver.py`